-I used three methods to estimate number of spawners on intake and discharge during 1977-1979.
+I used three methods to estimate number of spawners on the intake and discharge during 1977-1979.
 Fecundity, egg deposition, and sex ratio was one method used to estimate number of spawners on the intake in 1977, 1978, and 1979.
-To estimate the number of females, estimated egg deposition each year was divided by fecundity calculated for average total length of females captured on the reef. limits on the number of females was based on pooled variance from the egg deposition estimate The number of males was extrapolated fecundity estimate. from the estimate for females based on sample sex ratio.
-Schnabel (Chapman modification) multiple census 1975) was conducted on the intake and discharge during 19 October - 3 November in 1977 and during 10 October - 6 November in 1978.
+To estimate the number of females, estimated egg deposition each year was divided by fecundity calculated for average The total length of females captured on the reef.
+95% confidence number of females was based on limits on the pooled variance from the eqg deposition estimate and fecundity estimate.
+The number of males was extrapolated from the estimate for females based on sample sex ratio. Α Schnabel (Chapman modification) multiple census (Ricker 1975) was conducted on the intake and discharge during 19 October - 3 November in 1977 and during 10 October - 6 November in 1978.
 Approximate 95% confidence limits for these estimates were obtained by considering the number of recaptured fish as a Poisson variable.
-The number VII and older spawners of hatchery origin in 1979 was estimated using a Peterson (Bailey modification) (Ricker 1975).
-This estimate was based on recapture in 1980 of spawners tagged in 1979.
-No adjustments for tag loss were made because loss of this tag was reported as 4% or less (Bruce Swanson, Wisconsin Department of Natural personal communication).
-The number ofResources, recaptured fish was considered as a Poisson variable calculation of 95% confidence limits.
+The number of aqe VII and older spawners of hatchery origin in 1979 was estimated using a Peterson (Bailey modification) single (Ricker 1975).
+This estimate was based on recapture census in 1980 of spawners tagged in 1979.
+No adjustments for tag loss were made because loss of this tag was reported as 4% or less (Bruce Swanson, Wisconsin Department of Natural personal Resources, communication).
+The number of recaptured fish was considered as a Poisson variable for calculation of 95% confidence limits.
 Lake trout younger than age VII were considered to be not fully recruited to the spawner population.
 An estimate of these young hatchery trout and wild trout was made based on their respective percentages of total catch.